RoseNeezar/landingPage/README.md

 ### styling uses styled-component theming with typescript support and also styled-system for adjusting position of element

+### Intended for browser view only, responsive on core values and contact logo with css grid

 # This app divides the page into sections :-

 ### brands